Convict women in Australia: Voyage

-The First Fleet was the first set of ships to transport convicts to Australia, it sailed in 1787.
+The First Fleet was the first flotilla of ships to transport convicts to Australia, it sailed in 1787.
 Ships continued to transport convicts to Western Australia until 1868.
 The beginning of the transportation years brought ships at inconsistent times and the death rate on these ships remained high; in the Second Fleet, 267 out of 1,006 prisoners died at sea.
 However, at the peak of transportation, the death rate was a little more than one percent.

 Ralph Clark, an officer on board the Friendship in the First Fleet, kept a journal of his journey to Australia.
 In his journal, he described the women on board as "abandoned wenches", contrasting their characteristics with the supposed virtues of his wife in England.
-At one stage, after several male convicts were caught in the place where the female convicts were lodged, Clark wrote: "I hope this will be a warning to them from coming into the whore camp — I would call it by the Name of Sodem [sic] for ther[e] is more Sin committed in it than in any other part of the world".
+At one stage, after several male convicts were caught in the place where the female convicts were lodged, Clark wrote: "I hope this will be a warning to them from coming into the whore camp—I would call it by the Name of Sodem [sic] for ther[e] is more Sin committed in it than in any other part of the world".

 Elizabeth Fry's British Ladies Society cared for women convicts.
 They had a convict ship sub-committee that persuaded the Navy board to fund "gifts" for the transportees.
 These items included knives, forks, aprons and sewing materials.
 During the 25 years that Fry was involved 12,000 women were transported on 106 ships.
 The society's plan was to visit every ship on the night before it sailed to calm the women.
 William Evans, the surgeon of the "Lady of The Lake" noted the valuable worth of the Ladies Society and he singled out Pryor and Lydia Irving's work for praise.

 Some seamen developed relationships with the women whilst on the voyage.
 Women used their bodies as a way of bettering their conditions.
 On the Lady Juliana, a ship in the Second Fleet, female convicts began to pair off with the seamen.
 John Nicol, a Scottish steward recalled, "Every man on board took a wife from among the convicts, they nothing loath."
-These relationships were not always just.
+These relationships were not always just sexual.
 Nicol himself expresses his desire to marry and bring back to England his convict "wife", Sarah Whitlam, after her release.